JadeMatrix/SHOW/doc/Classes.rst

 .. cpp:class:: connection_interrupted

-    A common base class for both types of connection interruptions
+    A common base class for both types of connection interruptions.
+Note that this does not inherit from :cpp:type:`std::exception`.

 .. cpp:class:: connection_timeout : public connection_interrupted